Subjectshowing only Geoscience Show all Subject

 Students are divided into teams, each of which is given a list of instructions and a GPS unit, and sent to find certain locations.
 At each stop, they identify a particular building stone or a plant.

-Planet Oit! part of Examples
+Welcome to Planet Oit! part of Examples

 This is an online adventure game in which players prospect for minerals on a virtual geologically realistic world.